Table of Contents

 Twin gear juicers look like masticating juicers, the difference between masticating and twin gear juicers is that twin gear juicers have 2 gears that the produce is fed into, and masticating juicers only have one single auger.

-Twin gear juicers are best known for their exceptional nutrient extraction, juice yield, and enzyme retention.
+Best known for their exceptional nutrient extraction, juice yield, and enzyme retention.
 This increased yield and extraction is due to the mastication process of the twin gears.

-Twin gear juicers will cost more on the front end than some other types of juicers, however; you will save in the long run due to the higher juice yield.
+These juicers will cost more on the front end than some other types of juicers, however; you will save in the long run due to the higher juice yield.
 See how to save $150-$300 per year with a twin gear juicer.

 Twin gear juicers are my favorite type of juicer, and if you are going to be juicing on a regular basis it will make the most sense.